Windows Server 2008

-Windows Server 2008 is the final version of Windows Server that supports IA-32-based processors (also known as 32-bit processors).
-Its successor, Windows Server 2008 R2, requires a 64-bit processor in any supported architecture (x86-64 for x86 and Itanium).
+It is the last version of Windows Server that supports 32-bit processors (IA-32).

+As of July 2019, 60% of Windows Servers were running Windows Server 2008.

 History

 Microsoft had released Windows Vista to mixed reception, and their last Windows Server release was based on Windows XP.
 The operating system's working title was Windows Server Codename "Longhorn", but was later changed to Windows Server 2008 when Microsoft chairman Bill Gates announced it during his keynote address at WinHEC on May 16, 2007.

 Beta 1 was released on July 27, 2005; Beta 2 was announced and released on May 23, 2006, at WinHEC 2006 and Beta 3 was released publicly on April 25, 2007.
 Release Candidate 0 was released to the general public on September 24, 2007 and Release Candidate 1 was released to the general public on December 5, 2007.
 Windows Server 2008 was released to manufacturing on February 4, 2008, and officially launched on the 27th of that month.